 A pay day loan is an unsecured loan agreed only on the basis that the debtor is currently in employment.
 It always lasts for a term of less than a month.

 Bad credit history

-If you have a track record of failing to pay back loans on time then occasionally a credit agency will pick up on this and give you a bad credit rating.
+If you have a track record of failing to pay back credit products or bills on time then this will have a negative impact on your credit rating and give you a bad credit rating.
 When you later attempt to take out another loan, many loan providers will check your rating with the credit agency.
-If you have a bad credit rating then you may struggle to get loans.
-Fortunately, pay day loan providers usually do not do credit checks.
+If you have a bad credit rating then you may find it harder to obtain loans, credit cards or other credit products.

 The websites of many loan providers provide free loan calculators which take into account the amount you are borrowing as well as the interest rate to calculate how much you will repay on your loan overall.

 APR stands for annual percentage rate.
 It is the interest rate that you would pay if you borrowed the sum in question for a year.
 If you are borrowing it for a shorter period of time then the effective interest rate may well be far lower.